Remember the crisis? United beats Arsenal for 4th win in row

 Rodgers even called out Leicester’s owners in midweek, saying he had “not had the help in the (transfer) market this team needed.”

 Scott Parker made a similar remark after Bournemouth’s recently 9-0 loss at Liverpool and was fired a few days later.
-Rodgers could yet be heading the same way after 3 1/2 years in charge.
+Rodgers could yet be heading the same way after 3 1/2 years in charge of Leicester.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports